haleyelder/cs50/README.md

 # cs50

 Currently working through CS50P, [Intro to programming with python](https://cs50.harvard.edu/python/2022/).
 I'll be tracking my problem sets and progress here.

+Eventually this repo will probably adjust to hold both CS50P and CS50Web.
 More to come!

 ### WEEK 0 : Functions, Variables
 | Problem Set| Date Completed |